HakkaTjakka/Video-Tools/Linux/download video's convert subtitles and burn/README.md

 Meant for (bulk) downloading video's with (auto generated / translated) subtitles.

-Use speech recognition is case there are no subtitles.
+Use speech recognition in case there are no subtitles.

 Burn the subtitles into the video.